 - Section 1.
 Tenure or Sheriff's Office seniority shall be defined as the length of continuous service in full-time employment with the Sheriff's Office since the employee's employment or re-employment and shall continue to accrue during all types of paid leaves of absence and other leaves when specifically provided in the Agreement.
 Sheriff's Office seniority shall be used to compute vacation leave accrual, service awards, and other tenure-related benefits. - Section 2.
 Classification seniority shall be defined as the length of service in a classification and shall continue to accrue during all types of paid leaves of absence and other leaves when specifically provided in the Agreement. - Section 3.
-Probationary period shall be defined as that period of time beginning with an employee's appointment to the classification of Sergeant, Bailiff Sergeant, Lieutenant, or Bailiff Lieutenant, and ending not later than twelve (12) months thereafter, unless extended by the Sheriff or his designee for a period of not more than six (6) months for cause.
-Any absences from duty for reasons other than approved compensatory time off or vacation leave, or any time spent on light duty, which cumulatively equal more than eighty (80) hours will be added to and extend the probationary period.
-Probationary status employees are not eligible for transfers unless approved by the Sheriff or his designee.
+Probationary period shall be defined as that period of time beginning with an employee's appointment to the classification of Sergeant or Lieutenant, and ending not later than twelve (12) months thereafter, unless extended by the Sheriff or his designee for a period of not more than six (6) months for cause.
+Any absences from duty in excess of thirty (30) calendar days for reasons other than approved compensatory, sick, vacation, FMLA leave, or any time spent on light duty, which cumulatively equal more than eighty (80) hours will be added to and extend the probationary period.